Justice League Heroes: Plot

 Superman and Batman foil a S.T.A.R.
 Labs ambush by robots controlled by Brainiac.
-However, they discover that the encounter was a diversion to enable the theft of Kryptonian DNA samples and a meteorite.
-Meanwhile, Zatanna and Martian Manhunter battle Queen Bee and her drones.
-After Metropolis has been saved, the League responds to attempted nuclear missile hijackings by the Key and Killer Frost.
-Despite the League's efforts, Brainiac causes a worldwide blackout, enabling one missile to launch undetected.
+After Batman and Superman defeat what they think is Brainiac, they discover that they have been diverted by a duplicate while another has raided the vaults of S.T.A.R.
+Labs.
+Meanwhile, Zatanna and Martian Manhunter face off against Queen Bee and her drones, who are being assisted in their gradual conversion of Metropolis by some of Brainiac's robots.
+After Metropolis has been saved, the League respond to a series of attempted nuclear missile hijackings.
+Despite the League's efforts, one missile is launched undetected during a worldwide communications blackout caused by Brainiac.

-Superman and Martian Manhunter travel to Mars to stop them from escaping, but discover that Brainiac has stolen vital equipment from the White Martians.
-Brainiac has also freed Gorilla Grodd, who intends to take revenge on his jailers and humanity.
-While Wonder Woman assists Superman in stopping the White Martian vessels that escaped Mars and Martian Manhunter returns to the Watchtower, the rest of the League works with Solovar to stop Grodd.
-Doomsday takes control of the Watchtower while Brainiac steals a Mother Box from the League's vaults.
-Regrouping in an emergency bunker, the League retakes the Watchtower, frees Martian Manhunter, and defeats Doomsday before confronting the real Brainiac in Siberia.
+The League realizes that the missile has been upgraded; capable of breaking Earth's orbit, it has been fired at Mars in an effort to free the White Martians.
+Superman and Martian Manhunter travel to Mars to stop them from escaping, but this has been yet another diversion from Brainiac who, anticipating their success, took the opportunity to steal vital equipment from the White Martians.
+Brainiac has also freed Gorilla Grodd from imprisonment, who intends to take revenge on his jailers and humanity.
+While Wonder Woman assists Superman in stopping the few White Martian vessels that escaped Mars and Martian Manhunter returns to the Watchtower, the rest of the League work together with Solovar to stop Grodd.
+Alone on the Watchtower, Martian Manhunter is ambushed by Doomsday, who imprisons him and takes control of the Watchtower while Brainiac steals a Mother Box from the League's vaults.
+Regrouping in an emergency bunker, the League manage to retake the Watchtower, free Martian Manhunter, and defeat Doomsday before confronting the real Brainiac in Siberia.

-Darkseid appears and disintegrates Brainiac, who he has been manipulating.
-He banishes the Justice League to another dimension, but they escape and stop him from terraforming Earth.
-Afterward, the League locks Darkseid's Sensory Matrix Field Generator in their vaults.
+Seemingly defeated, Brainiac suddenly returns to life as his Mother Box activates.
+Brainiac is disintegrated by Darkseid, who had been manipulating him and has been released from an interdimensional prison.
+Confronting the League, Darkseid banishes all of them except Superman to another dimension with his Omega Beams.
+Darkseid proceeds to transform Earth into a new Apokolips and holds Superman in a kryptonite prison.
+The rest of the League land in an alternate dimension, but regroup and return to Earth, where they rescue Superman and defeat Darkseid.
+Darkseid is returned to his prison, restoring Earth to normal.